Fishing First Aid & Safety Training (FFAST)

 interested?

-CA Sea Grant is gauging interest from regions across California to provide FFAST to your fleet.
-Email seacareers@ucsd.edu for more information and to let us know if you're interested in taking the course, and check the CA Sea Grant events page at caseagrant.ucsd.edu/events for updates on trainings near you.
+CA Sea Grant is gauging interest from regions across California to provide FFAST as well as the California Commercial Fishing Apprenticeship Program to your fleet.
+Email apalinkas@ucsd.edu for more information and to let us know if you're interested in any of these opportunities, and we look forward to working with you to find the best times for your region's fishing season.